 We haven’t seen anything new in the single din market in a few years, but then Sony came out with a 100×4 watt head unit in a single din chassis!
 I will link the latest PASMAG.com review here below.

-Often customers come to our stores just to replace a broken OEM radio or they just want to add iPod control.
+Customers often come to our stores to replace a broken OEM radio or add iPod control.
 We take them to our display board and sell them an entry-level deck with Bluetooth and iPod control, roughly $149.99.
 But what fun is that?
 Now we can sell them a head unit that will significantly change the sound quality of the vehicle…and that is exciting.
 No longer just talking about features such as bass, treble, fader, and clock.

-The one thing to keep in mind when installing this unit is it has a separate power wire of the internal Class D amplifier.
+When installing this unit, the one thing to keep in mind is it has a separate power wire from the internal Class D amplifier.
 You have to make sure the vehicle’s power circuit can handle the extra draw.
 If you have been installing car audio for a few years, you might remember the 1996-2000 Chevrolet Cavalier.
 It only had a 5-amp radio circuit; any head unit used at high volume would often pop the fuse.
 But this is the only car that comes to mind with this issue.

-The Sony MEX-XB100BT also has features that include triple 5-volt pre-outs, Bluetooth 3.0, electronic equalizer and DSP technology.
-Hats off to you Sony for thinking outside the box, and I hope this technology is only a glimpse of the next generation of single din head units.
+The Sony MEX-XB100BT also has triple 5-volt pre-outs, Bluetooth 3.0, electronic equalizer, and DSP technology.
+Hats off to you, Sony, for thinking outside the box, and I hope this technology is only a glimpse of the next generation of single din head units.